 2 - Annual Mortgage Insurance Premium (MIP)

-The annual mortgage premium gets divided up into twelve months, and a portion is tacked on and paid each month with your mortgage payment.
-The amount depends on the loan-to-value ratio and is typically somewhere between .80% - .85% of the loan amount.
+The annual mortgage premium gets divided into twelve months, and a portion is tacked on and paid each month with your mortgage payment.
+The amount depends on the loan-to-value ratio.
+This rate can also change over time, and you should consult with a mortgage professional to confirm current information.

-Annual mortgage insurance premiums reset every 12 months and are based on the outstanding loan principal at that time.
+Annual mortgage insurance premiums reset every 12 months based on the outstanding loan principal.

-As with other types of loans, FHA has its own set of rules for qualifying to borrow.
+As with other types of loans, FHA has its own rules for qualifying to borrow.
 There are a few more disclosures with FHA loans, which means more paperwork, but it's hardly noticeable.

-Credit requirements are lower for FHA than they are for conventional loans, the debt to income ratios are higher, and 3.5% down payment is often enough to get you into a home.
+Credit requirements are lower for FHA than for conventional loans, the debt-to-income ratios are higher, and a 3.5% down payment is often enough to get you into a home.

 Here's a list of requirements with a more detailed explanation of each below: